-Prof. Nowinski has proposed a number of new concepts, including atlas-assisted processing of medical images (US patent), do-it-yourself neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), probabilistic functional atlas (US patent), probabilistic stroke atlas (patent pending), and atlas-assisted stroke image processing (US patent).
+Prof. Nowinski has pioneered a number of novel concepts in medicine, including atlas-assisted processing of medical images (US and EP patents), atlas-aided planning in stereotactic and functional neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), do-it-yourself neurosurgery (published), probabilistic functional atlas (US patent, published), probabilistic stroke atlas (patent pending, published), atlas-aided stroke image processing (US and EP patents, published), and atlas-enhanced interpretation of brain scans (published).

-Dr. Nowinski has been conferred with 39 awards and honours including Magna cum Laude (radiological Oscar) from Radiological Society of North America in 2009 and 2004; Magna cum Laude from European Congress of Radiology in 2000; Summa cum Laude in 2012, 2008 and 1997, and Magna cum Laude in 2009 and 2005 from American Society of Neuroradiology; and Highly commended in 2013 (in medical book category) from British Medical Association.
-He is finalist of Asian Innovation Award 2010 for stroke organized by The Wall Street Journal and Credit Swiss.
-Dr. Nowinski has received Knight’s Cross of Merit from President of Republic of Poland in 2005.
-He has been named The Outstanding Pole in the world in 2012.
-He has received Pioneer in Medicine title in 2013.
+Dr. Nowinski has been conferred with 45 awards and honors; 30 awards are from leading medical societies, including Magna cum Laude (radiological Oscar) from Radiological Society of North America in 2009 and 2004; Magna cum Laude from European Congress of Radiology in 2000; Summa cum Laude in 2014, 2012, 2008 and 1997, and Magna cum Laude in 2009 and 2005 from American Society of Neuroradiology; and Highly commended in 2013 (in medical book category) from British Medical Association.
+Dr. Nowinski received Knight’s Cross of Merit from President of Republic of Poland in 2005.
+He was named The Outstanding Pole in the world in 2012.
+He was a finalist of Asian Innovation Award 2010 for his stroke work organized by The Wall Street Journal and Credit Swiss.
+He received Pioneer in Medicine title from SBMT/USA in 2013.
+In 2014, Dr. Nowinski was a laureate (within the top three) of the European Inventor Award in the Lifetime Achievement category.

-His work has been featured in The Wall Street Journal, on The Discovery Channel, BBC (Tomorrow's World), and Channel News Asia, among others.
-He is listed in Who’s Who in the World, Who’s Who is Science and Engineering, Who’s Who in Medicine and Healthcare, and Who’s Who in Asia.
+His work has been featured in The Wall Street Journal, on The Discovery Channel, CNN, BBC (Tomorrow's World), and Channel News Asia, among others.
+He has been listed in Who’s Who in the World, Who’s Who is Science and Engineering, Who’s Who in Medicine and Healthcare, and Who’s Who in Asia.
+Dr. Nowinski and his brain-related work has been commemorated on a stamp issued by the Polish Post in 2018 to honor Polish inventors of the century (within two living inventors).

 If in creating The Human Brain in 1492 Pieces it was Dr. Nowinski’s goal to produce the world’s most gorgeous, visually stunning human brain atlas, then he has undeniably succeeded.